Ro706/login_page/README.md

 - A headline that says "New here?" and a subheading that says "Create an account to get started"
 - A sign up button that says "Sign Up"

 This login page is designed to be simple, user-friendly, and secure.
 It provides clear instructions and feedback for the users, and allows them to easily switch between login and sign up modes.
-It also uses encryption and validation techniques to protect the users' data and prevent unauthorized access.

 `https://ro706.github.io/login_page/`